Search This Blog

 Quick Bean Burgers

-My spicy bean burgers can be easily whipped up in 10 minutes ready to cook.
+My extra easy black bean burgers can be easily whipped up in 10 minutes ready to cook.

-There's no need to pre-cook any of the ingredients either, just add them straight into the bowl.
+There's no need to pre-cook any of the ingredients either, just add them straight into a large bowl (mixing bowl) and mash into a burger mixture then shape into burger patties.

 This vegan bean burger recipe only contains a mixture of beans, oats, fresh herbs and spices, that's it!